SimonDegraeve/tech-test-front/assets/README.md

 #### Frontend

-- As a Drag-and-drop behavior is complex and requires a lot of effort to implement from scratch, I decided to look for a library that would already implement the core functionality and would allow me to focus on the application logic.
+- As a drag-and-drop behavior is complex and requires a lot of effort to implement from scratch, I decided to look for a library that would already implement the core functionality and would allow me to focus on the application logic.

   The criteria for choosing the library were (in no particular order as all of them are important):